kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Docker

-TBD
+TBA

 ## About this project

-The project began on October 31, 2021, and the possible inspiration from this project is through McBroken (basically a McDonald's broken ice cream machine site) and it'd be interesting to see in all of his drawings to see said data, and its various datasets.
+The project began on October 31st 2021.
+The possible inspiration from this project is through McBroken (basically a McDonald's broken ice cream machine site) and it'd be interesting to see in all of his drawings to see said data, and its various datasets.